-Deficiencies and advantages of CPI
+Notes of deficiencies and advantages of Contransparency

-Advantages:
+Advantages/Notes:

-- Other tools for estimation of corruption lead to similar results as CPI - CPI is a good chance to promote public debate on corruption - CPI is good incentive for conducting further analysis - CPI includes almost all the countries of the world
+- CPI provides baseground to improve debate about corruption in public - CPI is a good impetus for implementation of further analysis - CPI enables comparability comprehends almost all the countries of the world

-Deficiencies:
+Deficiencies/Notes:

-- Index does not reflect level of efforts invested into fight against corruption; Index does not always reflect on results in fight against corruption, as long as they result in changes of practice that are possible to record, which that reflects to perception of interviewees; Changes in score are slow, since they are made on the basis of two years' research - Developing countries can be shown in worst light due to impartiality and prejudices of foreign observers.
+- Index does not always reflect on results in fight against corruption, as long as they result in changes of practice that are possible to record, which that reflects to perception of interviewees; Changes in score are slow, since they are made on the basis of two years' research - Developing countries can be shown in worst light due to impartiality and prejudices of foreign observers.
 That's why there are other means for measuring corruption (e.g. Bribe Payers Index)